Mies96/SciModeler-dashboard/README.md

 This is the readme file for our SciModeler dashboard.

-Following will be the steps how you should use our dashboard.
+Following will be the steps how you should use the SciModeler dashboard:

-1. Before staring with the dashboard, you need Neo4j.
+1. Before you can start using the dashboard, you need Neo4j.
 Download the Neo4j desktop if you don't have it yet(https://neo4j.com/download/).

 2. In Neo4j, creat a new project with a local DMBS, add the .cypher files from annotated articles as the database.
 When you create the local DMBS, you need to set a password, and this password will be used later.